Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 The Footer on each page features a form from Bootstrap's documentation that allows users to sign up to Pixies newsletter email for updates and news about the band and includes a data-based disclaimer about using the user's info.

 #### Footer Social Media links
-The Footer features six Social Media links to the Pixies various social media and music streaming accounts: Facebook, Twitter, Google Plus, Instagram, Spotify and Youtube.
+The Footer features six Social Media links to the Pixies' various social media and music streaming accounts: Facebook, Twitter, Google Plus, Instagram, Spotify and Youtube.
 The buttons are based on a Bootsnip.com code that I customised to suit the website.
 Each social media button is represented by a FontAwesome icon in white.
 When hovered over by the user, each icon expands and scales up and changes colour to the recognised color of the social media brand.
 The links open a new tab in the same browser window when clicked on.

 #### Home Page